Best First Foods for Baby-Led Weaning (Plus 10 Easy Recipes)

 Best Foods for Baby-Led Weaning

-These are the safest and most nutrient-rich BLW first foods to offer during the first few weeks of solids.
+Isotype are the safest and most nutrition dense BLW first foods to provide in the first few weeks of solids.

 1. Avocado

-Soft, buttery, and full of healthy fats.
-Serve in thick slices or mashed on toast strips.
+Soft, buttery and full of healthy fats.
+Serve it in thick slices or mashed on toast strips.

 2. Banana

-Peel halfway and leave the bottom for a natural handle, or cut into spears and roll in baby cereal for grip.
+Peel the banana halfway down and leave the bottom for a natural handle, or cut into spears and roll in baby cereal for grip.

 3. Steamed Carrot Sticks

-Cook until soft but still hold shape.
-Rich in beta carotene and easy to hold.
+Cooked until soft, but still holds shape.
+High in beta carotene and are easy to hold onto.

-Naturally sweet and a great source of fiber and Vitamin A.
+Naturally sweet, high in fiber, and a good source of Vitamin A.

 7. Toast Strips with Nut Butter

-Use thin layers of almond or peanut butter on whole-grain toast cut into fingers.
+I recommend very thin layers of almond or peanut butter on whole grain bread cut into strips (fingers).

 8. Flaked Fish (Salmon or Cod)